 - GLO 2-Fitness Management

-- GLO 3 Safety
+- GLO 3-Safety

-- GLO 4 Personal and Social Management
+- GLO 4-Personal and Social Management

-- GLO 5 Healthy Lifestyle Practices
+- GLO 5-Healthy Lifestyle Practices

 The following chart identifies the specific learning outcomes and examples of instructional/assessment strategies that are contained in the Core Component modules.
 Guiding questions for assessment are also identified for each learning outcome.
 These strategies and questions become the elements and criteria that could be considered as evidence for student achievement of the learning outcomes.
-The RMs cited in the chart are provided in the modules at the end of individual lessons.
+The RMs cited in the chart are provided in the Resource Masters section of this document.